SuperOfficeDocs/crmscript/docs/api-reference/classes/NSPersonAgent/CreateDefaultFromCredential.md

 # NSPersonEntity CreateDefaultFromCredential(Integer contactId, String credentialType, String credentialValue, String credentialDisplayValue)

-Creates a NSPersonEntity with default values based on the contactId and credentials.
+Creates an NSPersonEntity with default values based on the contactId and credentials.

 ## Parameters